-Opened in September 2010 and hand created mainly by local Indigenous people in consultation with elders and Parks Victoria, the area includes a Meeting Hut, a Keeping Place, a Billabong Sculpture and a protected walk.
+Opened in September 2010 and hand created mainly by local Indigenous people in consultation with elders and Parks Victoria, the area includes a Talking Hut, a Keeping Place, a Billabong Sculpture and a protected nature walk.

 In 1997 the Victorian Archaeological Survey investigation reported numerous midden and tool-making sites at Cape Otway.